 When it comes to marketing your business, there’s no shortage of strategy or tactics or tools to use.

-Well, regardless of which tactic you decide to use, they tend to fall into one of two camps:
+But regardless of which tactic you decide to use, most tend to fall into one of two very different camps:

-Now, when I first got involved in the marketing game, I fell firmly into the brand awareness marketing.
+Now, when I first got involved in the marketing game over 10 years ago, I gravitated more towards the brand awareness marketing camp.

-Which is all about creating value, creating content, getting out there, and staying top of mind among your target market.
+Their cry to arms is all about creating value, creating content, getting out there, getting in front of more people and staying top of mind among your target market.

-However, it didn’t take long before the siren song of the direct response marketer started calling me in…
+But it didn’t take long before the appeal of the direct response marketing camp started calling to me.

-And I was all but enthralled with creating those direct response ads that were designed to get action; and get action quickly.
+And I was hooked right from the start on creating effective and accountable direct response marketing campaigns that were designed to get action, and get action now.

-But first, let’s differentiate brand awareness marketing vs. direct response marketing.
+But first, let me differentiate brand awareness marketing vs. direct response marketing.

 Brand Awareness Marketing

-For the context of this article, brand awareness marketing is going to encompass pretty much anything that doesn’t involve an immediate and direct call to action, like an advertisement or a one-off promotion.
+For the context of this article, brand awareness marketing is going to include pretty much anything that doesn’t involve an immediate and direct CTA (call to action).

-This is going to include all forms of content marketing, whether we’re talking about daily emails or putting out videos…
+This is going to include most forms of content marketing, whether we’re talking about emails, podcasts, or putting out videos.

-Now, of course you should have a call to action on every piece of content you put out there.
+Now, of course you should include a CTA (call to action) with every piece of content you put out there.

-However, we’re not going to be tracking them as strictly as we would with the direct response ad; because attribution becomes a little more difficult to say that this click lead to this sale, or this view lead to that customer.
+However, we’re not going to be tracking them as strictly as we would with direct response marketing, because attribution becomes a little more difficult with brand awareness marketing.

 Direct Response Marketing

-Direct response marketing on the other hand, has that direct line–as closely as possible, where the click is related to that sale.
+Direct response marketing on the other hand, has that direct line (as closely as possible) to measuring where the click is related and directly attributable to the sale.

-This is where you hear marketers talk about knowing your numbers, and mastering your metrics.
+The direct response marketing world is where you hear marketers talk about "knowing your numbers", and "mastering your metrics".

-And all the stuff that goes into it, including your click-through rates, and your cost per click, and your cost per customer acquisition, and cost per lead, and all those other cost metrics.
+And all the stuff that goes into it including watching your click-through rates, and your cost per click, and your cost per customer acquisition, and cost per lead, and all those other cost metrics.

-And you do need to make sure that you’re monitoring all your direct response marketing; especially if you’re running paid traffic.
+With direct response marketing you need to make sure that you’re monitoring all your campaigns.
+This is especially important if you’re running advertising.

-It’s designed to give optimal value to your customer, while still contributing to the bottom line.
+It’s designed to give maximum value to your clients and the market, while still being accountable and contributing to the bottom line.